alexandra1599/Motor-Imagery-BCI/c1_codes_SEP/Readme.md

 - `logfile_path`: path to `.txt` log file (opened in append mode)
 - `hand`: `left` or `right` (logged for reference)

-The script appends experiment parameters to the log file at the end of each run.
+The script appends all experiment parameters to the log file at the end of each run.
 Ensure the Rehamove device is connected at `/dev/ttyUSB0` (or update `FES_port` in `c0_config.py`) before launching.

 ---